 Afternoon Tea at the Baccarat Hotel New York

-The Baccarat Hotel is offering the best afternoon tea in NYC right now.
-Consistently offering great food and tea, the Baccarat is leading with their fresh and luxe afternoon tea service.
+The Baccarat Hotel is offering the best afternoon tea in NYC.
+Consistently offering great food and tea, the hotel is in the lead with their fresh and luxe afternoon tea service.

 Baccarat Hotel New York

 Baccarat Hotel is a luxury hotel from the well-known French crystal company so it’s not surprising that the entire Grand Salon is floor to ceiling crystals.

-To get to the Grand Salon, take the elevator from the dark, moody ground floor entrance to the second floor.
+To get to the Grand Salon for tea, take the elevator from the dark, moody ground floor entrance to the second floor.
 Right off the elevators, the Grand Salon is directly ahead.